sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - Anonymous Functions “$(document).ready(function() {“ & “$(function(){“ are exactly the same where code is executed after DOM is loaded
 - Add an extra (); at the end “(function () {})();“ makes it a Self Executing(Imediately Invoking) Anonymous Function which would run imediately
 - “(function ($){}(jQuery)” As above but passes the jQuery object as a parameter so that “$” refers to “jQuery”.
-In general widgets would be to be contained in a Immediate invoking function but initated by a global Controller.
+In general widgets would be contained in a Immediate invoking function but initated by a global Controller.
 Often a single ";" is placed at the front of a anonymous function to stop syntax errors when JavaScript files are combined & minified.
 - localStorage/sessionStorage – Clientside browser storage (localStorage is Persistant) limited to 5MB per domain IE8+
 - When using optional parameters place into an options hash. function circle(x,y,radius,options) { options = options || {};}
 - Use console.time to track down bottlenecks & console.log to trace code</li>